ziedkoubaa/AESS_TSYP_Challenge/firmware_raspberry/main/README.md

 # Raspberry Pi Firmware - Real-Time SEL Detection

-This directory contains the **real-time firmware implementation** for the EclipseGuardian SEL Detector running on a Raspberry Pi.
+This directory contains the **real-time firmware implementation** for the PowerSense Detector running on a Raspberry Pi.
 The firmware monitors power regulator telemetry at high frequency and uses an embedded AI model (Isolation Forest) to detect anomalies that precede Single Event Latch-up (SEL) events.

 ---